davidsherlock/edd-commission-fees/readme.txt

 To understand how the commission fee calculations work, let’s take a look at the following examples:

-Flat Rate Amount: Vendor sells a $10.00 product, for which he/she receives 50% of the item price, resulting in a base commission amount of $5.00.
+**Flat Rate Amount**: Vendor sells a $10.00 product, for which he/she receives 50% of the item price, resulting in a base commission amount of $5.00.
 Since we are charging all vendors a flat rate fee of $0.25, the vendor ends up with an adjusted commission amount of $4.75.
 The final commission amount is calculated by deducting the fee ($0.25) from the base amount ($5.00).

-Percentage Fee: Vendor sells a $20.00 product, for which he/she receives 50% of the item price, resulting in a base commission amount of $10.00.
+**Percentage Fee**: Vendor sells a $20.00 product, for which he/she receives 50% of the item price, resulting in a base commission amount of $10.00.
 Since we are charging all vendors a percentage fee of 10%, the calculated fee would be $1.00 (10 * .1), which means the vendor ends up with an adjusted commission amount of $9.00 (10 – (10 * .1)).

 == Features ==